byui-cse/cse212-csharp/docs/lesson11/prove.md

 7. `PlayNext()` returning `null` after the final song has been played
 8. Duplicate songs (allowed)

-See the [FAQ](prove-faq) for the expected exceptions and return values for these cases.
+See the [FAQ](prove-faq) for the expected behavior and return values for these cases.

 ## Matching Rules
 For the main playlist requirements, songs are considered equivalent when **title and artist** match.